Welcome to December's issue of the Dereila Nature Inn newsletter.

 Hello everybody!

+Welcome to another issue of Whispers, the newsletter of the Dereila Nature Inn - your virtual nature centre.
 2011 has been a busy year at the Inn with lots of new pages and features added.
 We really appreciate your support and also thank you all for subscribing to this newsletter.
 In this issue there's a photo tip for photographing mushrooms, a lovely river in Hawaii and lots of super nature photos we hope you'll all enjoy.
+Please join us on Facebook where we welcome your comments and ideas. |

 Trivia Time